lyuyezhang/LyuyeZhang.github.io/_pages/about.md

 News
 ======
+* Mar 2025: Our paper "Drop the Golden Apples: Identifying Third-Party Reuse by DB-Less Software Composition Analysis" was accepted by **FSE-IVR 2025**.
 * Jan 2025: Our paper "LLMs Meet Library Evolution: Evaluating Deprecated API Usage in LLM-based Code Completion" was accepted by **ICSE 2025**.
 * May 2024: My short paper "Vulnerability Root Cause Function Locating For Java Vulnerabilities" was accepted by **ICSE 2024** Student Competition Track.
 * Dec 2023: Our paper "Empirical Analysis of Vulnerabilities Life Cycle in Golang Ecosystem" was accepted by **ICSE 2024**.